scraed/CharacteristicGuidanceWebUI/README.md

 ## Updates

 This extension now preliminary supports ControlNet.
-The integration of ControlNet and characteristic guidance remains an scientific open problem (which I am investigating).
+The integration of ControlNet and characteristic guidance remains a scientific open problem (which I am investigating).
 Please note that as this is an initial integration, some features may still be in development, and users might encounter limitations or issues.
 Known issues include:
 - Iterations failing to converge when ControlNet is in reference mode.